sirech/homepage2/src/pages/articles/2018-04-29-angular-from-react-part2/index.md

 });
 ```

 That is a lot of cruft just to render a simple component!
-You need to create a mock component to wrap the one that you one to test, and do a bunch of initializations with `TestBed`.
+You need to create a mock component to wrap the one that you want to test, and do a bunch of initializations with `TestBed`.
 Also, this seems to get more and more complex the more your component grows.
 Compared to [Enzyme](https://airbnb.io/enzyme/) this feels quite heavyweight.
 Again, you can actually test everything you want.
 But the more friction you add the bigger the chance that shortcuts will be taken.

 Another point of confusion to me is when to use `detectChanges` and `whenStable` in tests.
 I have seen tests that use them in different combinations.
 They tend to break easily if you don't use the right order as well.